alanmichael-alston/odin-recipes/README.md

 Hey!
 This project is a simple recipe site aimed at demonstrating the following skills:

-- Foundational HTML
+- Creating static html pages
-- Effective git workflow
+- Adding links and images using HTML
-- Project organizational skills
+- Using git effectively in a development workflow

 A later version of this project will also include styling with CSS.